 Who’s flying this thing?

-Here’s the correct terminology: The two crew members driving the airplane are pilots and make up the flight crew.
+Here’s the correct terminology: The two crew members operating the airplane are pilots and make up the flight crew.
 Both pilots are fully qualified to fly the aircraft.
 The person in command of the airplane is the captain and usually sits in the left seat of the flight deck.
 The other pilot is the first officer (or F/O) and usually sits in the right seat.

 On most air carriers world-wide, the two pilots take turns flying the aircraft.
 The captain, however, always has the final authority.
 Very long flights sometimes carry extra captains or first officers to satisfy legal rest requirements.
 The extra crews are sometimes referred to as International Relief Officers (IRO) or cruise pilots.